basiliscos/dot-files/articles/rotor-v0.20.md

 [sobjectizer](https://github.com/Stiffstream/sobjectizer) any agent can subscribe to any message box.

 **Does supervising tolerates developer errors?** It depends on chosen platform.
 For the Erlang case, with its [let it crash](https://wiki.c2.com/?LetItCrash) principle, developer errors lead to an actor crash, and supervisor can make further decision.
 For the C++ errors like use-after-free or null pointer dereference or memory leaks cannot be "catch", so they are not recoverable and program crash or memory abuse should be supervised externally by operating system or launchers like `systemd`.

+**Can you give more practical examples?** Sure.
+Consider there is a backend application, which has a fast distributed cache and slow network connection to a database.
+Can the app continue to serve, if the connection is suddenly gone?
+*May be*, if it is OK to serve read-only requests via cache, trying to reconnect to DB "in background"; this might be better than just a cold restarts of the whole app via system manager.
+Even if it cant, the time to become operational for the app is fasten then the cold restart, because no need of cache reloading.
+Can the app continue to serve, if the connection to network cache is lost?
+*Surely*, it can, and serve a bit slower is better then a cold restart.
+If backend and cache connections handling does not cost a lot in the terms of development and maintenance, the approach is definitely worth.

 ## The price